 Say you’re rolling out an updated set of contract provisions across 150 existing legal agreements.
 Manually reviewing each one would take days, maybe weeks.

 With AI built for contract review, you can scan the entire batch in a fraction of the time.
-The same applies if those 150 contracts turn to 200, 300, and so on.
+The same applies if those 150 contracts turn into 200, 300, and so on.

 Even sharp legal teams miss things now and then.
-Long hours, tight turnarounds, and lengthy contracts can lead to small mistakes, ones that might cause bigger problems later.
+Long hours and lengthy contracts can lead to small mistakes, ones that might cause bigger problems later.

 AI review cuts down on those errors by checking each section with a consistent level of focus, no matter how many contracts you’re working through.